-A filter cleans the air, is known as air filter, fuel filter cleans the fuel.
-Lubrication oil is filtered by lubrication filter.
-So, out of these filters, I am going to share details about fuel filter with you.
+A filter cleans the air, is known as an air filter, and a fuel filter cleans the fuel.
+Lubrication oil is filtered by a lubrication filter.
+So, out of these filters, I am going to share details about the fuel filter with you.

 Dirt is dangerous for engine parts.
 It can be entered into the engine during suction stroke along with fuel and lube oil.
 Hence to get rid of this unwanted dirt, filters are used.

 The diesel engine life is mostly dependent on the quality of fuel and lubrication of internal parts.
 Unfiltered fuel may contain several kinds of contamination.
 These substances must be removed before the fuel enters the system.

 The dirt and foreign material cause rapid wear and failure of the fuel pump, and injector.
 Also many other Internal Combustion Engine Parts.